 Smack dab in the middle of West Hollywood, Cecconi’s is consistently filled with agents, wannabe agents, and people with plenty of money but highly vague occupations.
 So yeah - it’s a scene.
 Having said that, mornings are generally more low-key.
-If healthy options are a must, Cecconi’s has a section of the menu devoted to fruit and cereal (because paying $15 for a bowl of seasonal fruit and greek yogurt is the ultimate power move).
-If you want something more substantial, you should probably go for the egg white omelette with kale sprouts.
-It’s just not worth having to explain that you eat bacon.
+If healthy options are a must, Cecconi’s has a section of the menu devoted to plant-based bowls (because paying $13 for a bowl of seeds and sprouts is the ultimate power move), but if you want something more substantial, they’ve got a Full English Breakfast, too.

 If there’s a place that invented the power breakfast, it’s probably The Polo Lounge, despite the fact that the food here is now downright terrible.
-This restaurant in the Beverly Hills Hotel was where Old Hollywood came for pancakes and eggs, and it’s still a favorite of producers, directors, and stars who order $37 lobster eggs benedict (just kidding, no one who works in Hollywood would willingly eat that much butter).
+This restaurant in the Beverly Hills Hotel was where Old Hollywood came for pancakes and eggs, and it’s still a favorite of producers, directors, and stars who order $49 lobster eggs Benedict (just kidding, no one who works in Hollywood would willingly eat that much butter).
 If your boss thinks they’re the next Ari Emanuel, you should just book every breakfast meeting here.

 For fancy breakfast on the Westside, it doesn’t get much better than Gjelina.
 Weekday mornings are more laid-back than the insanity of dinner here, which means stupidly young millionaires and Venice locals who “freelance” are the types of people you’ll be eating next to.
 You can go big on duck confit for the first meal of the day, or stick to the classics - eggs, bacon, and pancakes are all present.